 The doctors at the Tennant Institute for Integrative Medicine may have two separate occupations.
-One is to provide traditional “Standard-of-Care” medicine using prescription medications such as hormones, blood pressure medications, etc. as allowed by their Texas MD licensure.
-The other is to provide Complementary medicine as defined by the National Institutes of Health, National Center for Complementary and Integrative Health (NCCIH) and taught in many medical schools, but not allowed by the Texas Medical Board; therefore, we follow separate rules with separate licensure.
+One is to provide traditional “standard-of-care” medicine using prescription medications such as hormones, blood pressure medications, etc. as allowed by their Texas MD licensure.
+The other is to provide complementary medicine as defined by the National Institutes of Health, National Center for Complementary and Integrative Health (NCCIH) and taught in many medical schools but not allowed by the Texas Medical Board; therefore, we have two separate websites and follow separate rules with separate licensure.

 In order to be compliant with the Texas Medical Board guidelines, Dr. Tennant has published the documentation of his credentials at an Historical Review of Accomplishments.